Transgressive Theatre-Opera's spring concert productions

 Letters of Love and Subterfuge (March 29 & 30, 2019)

-Transgressive Theatre-Opera continues its fourth season with a double header of operatic intrigue and passion.
+Transgressive Theatre-Opera completed its fourth season with a double header of operatic intrigue and passion.

 The plot of Rossini’s comedy Count Ory (Le comte ory) is pure opera buffa.
 The titular count, a notorious libertine and scoundrel, and his crew of n’er-do-wells spend most of the opera trying to take advantage of the fact that most of the men in their area are away at war, leaving the ladies alone and, presumably, lonely for male company.
 He meets his match in the clever Countess Adele and the ladies in her castle, who rebuff his advances and outsmart him at every turn.

-Tenor Max Hosmer is the Count, with mezzo-soprano Brittany Jeffries, last season’s Dorabella in Cosi fan tutte, as his erstwhile page Isolier.
-Baritone Noah Gartner, Guglielmo in 2018’s Cosi, and bass Kota Terrace round out the Count’s posse, as his drinking buddy Raimbaud and his long-suffering tutor respectively.
-TT-O favorite, soprano Mary Lutz-Govertsen, is Countess Adele, and Angela Torres is her confidante Ragonde.
-Elizabeth Rudolph sings the role of Alice.
-TT-O will examine what the piece might have been if Rossini composed within the opera comique-genre that his opening night audience was expecting, which negatively affected its initial reception.
-Some of the grandest musical moments will be pared back (but all of the most famous sections left intact), and while the opera will be sung in French (with English subtitles) the recitatives will be re-created as dialogue, and spoken in English.
-A secondary love-couple will be added, Jacqueline and Jack, who will sing duets interpolated from other, lesser-known Rossini operas.
-Soprano Teaira Burge and tenor Alex Carey essay these new characters, involved in a more traditionally recognizable lyric theatre-relationship.
+Tenor Max Hosmer was the Count, with mezzo-soprano Brittany Jeffery, last season’s Dorabella in Cosi fan tutte, as his erstwhile page Isolier.
+Baritone Noah Gartner, Guglielmo in 2018’s Cosi, and bass Kota Terrace rounded out the Count’s posse, as his drinking buddy Raimbaud and his long-suffering tutor respectively.
+TT-O favorite, soprano Mary Lutz-Govertsen, was Countess Adele, with Angela Torres as her confidante Ragonde.
+Elizabeth Rudolph sang the role of Alice.
+TT-O examined what the piece might have been if Rossini composed within the opera comique-genre that his opening night audience was expecting, which negatively affected its initial reception.
+Some of the grandest musical moments were pared back (but all of the most famous sections left intact), and while the opera was sung in French (with English subtitles) the recitatives were re-imagined as dialogue, and spoken in English.
+A secondary love-couple was added, Jacqueline and Jack, who sang duets interpolated from other, lesser-known Rossini operas.
+Soprano Teaira Burge and tenor Brian Pember essayed tese new characters, involved in a more traditionally recognizable lyric theatre-relationship.

-Featuring sopranos Teaira Burge, Emily Cox, Claire DiVizio, Karen Hunt, Rachael Long, Jessie Lyons, Mary Lutz-Govertsen, and Elizabeth Rudolph; mezzo-sopranos Brittany Jeffries, Jori Jennings, Denise Knowlton, Angela Torres, and Pamela Torrey; countertenor Bruno Rivera; tenors Erich Buchholz, Alex Carey, Stan DeCwikiel, Ryan Frenk, Brian Pember, and Paul W. Thompson; baritones Steven Arvanites, Noah Gartner, Stephen Hobe, Nathan James Kistler, Robert Potsic, and Artega Wright; and bass Kota Terrace, this will prove to be a concert to remember, with all the music delivered in the original languages.
-The arias and ensembles will be presented lightly staged, as in the context of a opera scenes concert, and the Le Nozze section will be fully staged and conducted by musical director Sarah Jenks.
+Featured were sopranos Teaira Burge, Emily Cox, Claire DiVizio, Karen Hunt, Rachael Long, Jessie Lyons, Mary Lutz-Govertsen, and Elizabeth Rudolph; mezzo-sopranos Brittany Jeffery, Jori Jennings, Denise Knowlton, Angela Torres, and Pamela Torrey; countertenor Bruno Rivera; tenors Erich Buchholz, Alex Carey, Stan DeCwikiel, Ryan Frenk, Brian Pember, and Paul W. Thompson; baritones Steven Arvanites, Noah Gartner, Stephen Hobe, Nathan James Kistler, Robert Potsic, and Artega Wright; and bass Kota Terrace, This was a concert to be remembered, with all the music delivered in the original languages.
+The arias and ensembles were presented lightly staged, as in the context of a opera scenes concert, and the Le Nozze section was fully staged and conducted by musical director Sarah Jenks.

-All performances take place in the auditorium space of Ebenezer Lutheran Church, 1650 North Foster Avenue, in Chicago.
-Curtain is at 7:30pm.
-The auditorium is wheelchair accessible.
+All performances took place in the auditorium space of Ebenezer Lutheran Church, 1650 North Foster Avenue, in Chicago.